Alcaligenes aquatilis: Degradation of pharmaceutical drugs

 A. aquatilis has been shown to use Diclofenac (DCF) as a carbon source.
-DCF is a common pharmaceutical non-steroidal anti-inflammatory drug (NSAID) used to treat pain, fever, and inflammation.
-It enters wastewater after human metabolism and excretion, and is highly present in aquatic environments.
-DCF induces cellular toxicity by increasing the production of reactive oxygen species, making this metabolic feature particularly unusual.
-However, the exact mechanism behind this remains unclear and future research is required to solidify the practical application of A. aquatilis in bioremediation of pharmaceutical pollution.
+DCF is a common nonsteroidal anti-inflammatory drug (NSAID) used to treat pain, fever, and inflammation.
+It can enter wastewater after human metabolism and excretion and is present in aquatic environments.
+DCF can induce cellular toxicity by increasing the production of reactive oxygen species, making the ability of A. aquatilis to use it as a carbon source notable.
+However, the exact mechanism remains unclear, and further research is needed to determine whether A. aquatilis could be used in the bioremediation of pharmaceutical pollution.